NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-07-12-1_About-LiDAR-Data-Light-Detection-and-Ranging_Activity1.md

 ## Discrete vs. Full Waveform LiDAR ##
-LiDAR data may be recorded in two ways.
+A waveform or distribution of light energy is what returns to the LiDAR sensor.
+However, this return may be recorded in two different ways.

 1. A **Discrete Return LiDAR System** records individual (discrete) points for the peaks in the waveform curve.
 Discrete return LiDAR systems, identify peaks and record a point at each peak location in the waveform curve.
 These discrete or individual points are called returns.
 A discrete system may record 1-4 (and sometimes more) returns from each laser pulse.